Thousands mourn Egyptian victims of Islamic State in disbelief

 Pictures of the victims were laid out beside images of Jesus.
 There were no coffins because the bodies of the victims, who were dressed in orange jumpsuits, forced to kneel on a beach and were then beheaded, were not returned home.

-Sheikhs from al Azhar, Egypt's main centre of Islamic learning which condemned the beheadings, joined the mourning.
+Sheikhs from al Azhar, Egypt's main center of Islamic learning which condemned the beheadings, joined the mourning.

 Many could not fathom why men who simply wanted to support their families back home would be butchered by Islamic State, the ultra-orthodox militant group that took over parts of Syria and Iraq and has now expanded its operations to Libya.